zygo-io/zygo-site/public/posts/doc_client_api.md

 Takes the currently visible routes (in `zygo.context.curRoute.routes`) and re-renders them with the current `zygo.context`.
 The route handlers are _not_ run again.
 This is useful if you want fine-grained control over context updates and re-renders.

 - `zygo.setMetadata()`
-Sets the page title to `context.meta.title`, pushes the current context to the HTML5 history API if possible and moves `context.loadRoute` into `context.curRoute`.
+Sets the page title to `context.templateMeta.title`, pushes the current context to the HTML5 history API if possible and moves `context.loadRoute` into `context.curRoute`.
 As this suggests, it is run by zygo at the end of a `route()` transition.

 The zygo instance exposes the following private API:

 - `zygo._setContext(context)`
 `zygo._setRoutes(routes)`
 `zygo._setBundles(bundles)`
 Setters for the context, routes and bundles visible to zygo respectively.
-For more details on these, see the [https://github.com/zygo-io/zygo-server/wiki](zygo-server wiki).
+For more details on these, see the [/category/docs](respective docs).

 - `zygo._addLinkHandlers()`
 Sets up click handlers to automatically wrap anchor tags as route transitions if they correspond to a valid route.

 - `zygo._deserializeContext()`
 Deserializes `zygo.context` if it has previously been serialized.
-See the [https://github.com/zygo-io/zygo-server/wiki](zygo-server wiki) for details.
+See the [/category/docs](respective docs) for details.